Pirates vs. Mariners Player Props Betting Odds

-Those looking to place a player prop wager can find odds for Ty France, Bryan Reynolds and others in the Seattle Mariners-Pittsburgh Pirates matchup at T-Mobile Park on Saturday at 4:10 PM ET.
+Player prop bet options for Ty France, Bryan Reynolds and others are available when the Seattle Mariners host the Pittsburgh Pirates at T-Mobile Park on Sunday at 4:10 PM ET.

 Bet on this matchup or its props with DraftKings!